evilgeniuslabs/evilgeniuslabs.github.io/_posts/2021-03-31-fibonacci32-kit.md

 #### Nano header pins

+The kit may come with header pin sockets.
+You _can_ use these to make the Nano removable, but if you do, the back of the [optional enclosure](https://shop.cybercitycircuits.com/collections/electronics-hobby-kits/products/fibonacci-32-soldering-kit-acrylic-add-on) won't fit without using taller standoffs.

+These instructions do not use the header pin sockets.

 1. Snap the header pins into sets of two, using side/flush cutters:
    <img class="img-responsive" src="https://i.imgur.com/dSlOLo5.png" />
    <img class="img-responsive" src="https://i.imgur.com/MaE1ICP.png" />